Folkestone Groomers Directory

 The most common injuries from repetitive fetch include:

 • Cruciate ligament tears - The canine equivalent of an ACL injury in humans.
 These happen when dogs twist or pivot suddenly whilst running at speed.
 Surgery is often required, and recovery takes months.
+If you're concerned about vet costs for injuries, see our guide on managing pet insurance effectively.

 • Soft tissue strains - Muscles, tendons, and ligaments can tear or strain, especially when dogs go from zero to full sprint without warming up.